szymonmichalski/starid-1/docs/index.md

 *20.8.2017*

-from here, i might occasionally cross post on linkedin. this will probably be obvious from capitalization. standardisation rather than aesthetics.
+from here, i might occasionally cross post on linkedin.

 After a week on the beach in southern Italy, here are some end-of-summer thoughts.
 The summer ML project went well, with a prototype deployed at a large customer.
 In brief, predictive models for network performance on day-of-week and hour-of-day time scales.
 The methods used fit nicely with a topic of growing interest...

 ML is beginning to explore a concept referred to as attention.
-A perspective on this is, increased emphasis on vectorized, dot product based, numerical parallelization of decisions.
-Attention is about dot products between tensors to determine significance.
+There's an increased emphasis on vectorized, dot product based, parallelization of decisions.
+Dot products determining similarity and significance.
+Focusing on and preferring parts of the available information, in a way that allows feedback based learning.

+For star identification, it should be possible to more directly learn particular geometric structures or particular radial sequences.

 *20.6.2017*